compose/transporter/adaptor/elasticsearch/README.md

 *Note*
 Only Elasticsearch 5.x is being supported at the moment.

-If you have parent-child relationships in your data, specify `parentID` in the configs.
+If you have parent-child relationships in your data, specify `parent_id` in the configs.

-Be sure to add your [parent-child mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child-mapping.html) and make sure that your elasticsearch `_id` in your parent corresponds with the `parentID` that you specified in your configs.
+Be sure to add your [parent-child mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child-mapping.html) and make sure that your elasticsearch `_id` in your parent corresponds with the `parent_id` that you specified in your configs.

 Check that after you add your parent-child mapping, that data is getting inserted properly.